Sam A Tsuen can be reached by an easy and very pleasant hike.

 The path drops, too, down flights of stone steps, with the stream heard but mostly not seen in a ravine to the left.
 Then, as the slope eases, there are more stretches through woodland, with the gentle stream forming picturesque pools.
 Fish are plentiful here, and you may see Hong Kong Newts – which are endemic to Hong Kong and nearby south China.

 Soon, the path arrives at Sam A Chung.
 There’s little evidence of the hamlet that was once here.
 “Chung” means tidal stream, and the stream here is fringed by low mangrove trees, with crabs and crab burrows beneath.
 The stream curves through an inlet, which is a scenic place for strolling across at low tide, though there are rough stones and squelchy muddy patches.

-The hostel is clean; rooms are simple – with several small beds, and bunk beds.
-There's good food, chilled drinks including beer – which you can enjoy on the terrace overlooking the pool.
+The hostel was clean; rooms simple – with several small beds, and bunk beds.
+There was good food, chilled drinks including beer – which you could enjoy on the terrace overlooking the pool.

 Minibus 20C, which normally runs from Tai Po Market to Tai Mei Tuk, sometimes includes a special service that includes Wu Kau Tang.
 There’s some info here.
 If you can’t catch this, it is possible to head to Tai Mei Tuk by bus or minibus, then take a taxi to Wu Kau Tang.
 Or on Sundays and public holidays, bus 275R from Tai Po Market to Bride’s Pool, near Wu Kau Tang; info via this KMB page.
 Otherwise, a taxi to from Tai Po Market MTR station to Wu Kau Tang.